-- Allow subscribers to opt-out of specific types of email.
+Allow subscribers to opt-out of specific types of email.
 Make this process as easy and intuitive as possible.
 Customers are more likely to stay engaged if you let them choose what they want to receive.
-In fact, the customer controls his email inboxes, not you.
+The customer controls his email inboxes, not you.

-- Honor the preferences of your recipients and stick with them.
-Most people don’t like to receive tons of emails from the sender during a short period of time.
+Honor the preferences of your recipients and stick with them.
+Most people don’t like to receive tons of emails from the sender during a short period.
 Consider combining emails into one digest when possible.
-“Annoying” your customers will hardly bring any benefits to your brand, so try to not be pushy.
+“Annoying” your customers will hardly bring any benefits to your brand, so try not to be pushy.

-- Be clear about whom the email is coming from.
-Be consistent in terms of the “from”, “reply-to”, and “subject” lines.
+Be clear about who the email is coming from.
+Be consistent in terms of the “from,” “reply-to,” and “subject” lines.
 Identify your brand well to make it recognizable.
 Send emails from white-labeled domains.
 Build a good reputation and make it easy for users to distinguish your messages from the others in their inbox.

-- Prune your mailing lists.
+Prune your mailing lists.
 Filter out the unengaged and uninterested users and let them go.
-In truth only the engaged customers are valuable.
+In truth, only engaged customers are valuable.
 Check user engagement regularly.
 Send re-engagement emails to the unengaged recipients and drop them from your mailing lists unless they respond positively.